PatrickMaiyer/Portapack_Wiki/Recon.md

 * [BW] , [SQUELCH], [W],[L] => bandwidth for actual demod, squelch is the level of DB needed to start to lock on a signal, W (wait after match) is the time we will stay on the frequency if it's reaching nb_locks during lock_wait (continously or sparsely).
 If wait is a negative number, then it represent the time we are staying on a matched frequency waiting for new activity, and a new lock during the wait restart the counters (you keep staying on it until a full wait without a lock is reached).
 L (lock_wait) is the lock wait timer, representing the maximum time we stay on a freq waiting for a lock.
 The lock wait timer is adjusted to the smallest optimal value at app startup and after a OPT save.
 You may adjust it to fit your needs.

-* [XXX] / XXX , XX db, XX/XX value , [OPT] => index of the current frequency in the loaded list (move with encoder, or set a value by clicking), number of frequencies in the list, actual DB value, number of locks / number of needed locks for a match, button to the settings page
+* [XXX] / XXX , XX db, XX/XX value , [OPT] => index of the current frequency in the loaded list (move with encoder, or set a value by clicking), number of frequencies in the list, actual DB value, number of locks / number of needed locks for a match, button to the settings page.
+Will be in red if file contain too much lines or if an error description is shown.

 * FREQ: XXXX => Current frequency